 4.7 million UK homes have struggled to afford their telecoms bills this year

-In 2020 we were even more reliant on our phone and broadband services as many of us spent more time at home.
+Our reliance on phone and broadband services has increased significantly in recent years, and this trend accelerated in 2020 as many of us continue to spend more time at home.
 So continued investment in upgrading the UK’s networks is vital.

 Generally, broadband and mobile customers are getting better services for less money.
 Average internet speeds and data usage have risen significantly, while average household spend on telecoms has been going down in recent years.

-However, the coronavirus (Covid-19) pandemic has significantly affected many people’s finances.
-So, it has never been more important to make sure people who are struggling to pay get the support they need, and have affordable options available to them.
+However, the coronavirus pandemic has significantly affected many people’s finances.
+So it has never been more important to ensure that people who are struggling to pay get the support they need, and have affordable options available to them.